CorBer/teensy_batdetector/README.md

 <br>

 # BUG in SPARKFUN GPS library
 <b> Beginning march 2022 a bug was found in the GPS readout, it seems the sparkfun library had a bug that reported 2022 as a leapyear.
-The library for teensybat has been updated, this is a temporary FIX !!!
+The library for teensybat has been updated and the bat_gps.h file is updated.

 # LATEST RELEASE
 <b><h2> v1.3 development release 20210909</h2> </b>